netty/.github/SECURITY.md

 version.
 Please note this includes neither pre-releases nor the major versions that reached their end-of-life.

+As of May 2023, the following Netty versions receive the security updates:

+- 4.1

-As of May 2023, the following Netty versions have reached their end-of-life, and thus no security updates will be provided:
+The following Netty versions have reached their end-of-life, and thus no security updates will be provided:

 - 3.x